 But then, is The Amazing Black-Man trying to save the world, or just himself?
 Character motive is a fundamental narrative question, and in this case one that forces us to reckon with a set of more theoretical considerations: namely, whether the former is even possible to attempt if one must do the latter.
 What does a black man’s constant need to protect his own body preclude?
 In America, the answer is too long for the page, too vast and varied for words.
 Yet that does not mean that it shouldn’t be sought.
 Authorship is a potent form of agency.
 Voice––whether written, painted, spoken, gestured, etc.––is a superpower anyone can harness.
 It can be wielded for Good or for Evil.
 It can be used to oppress, and also to fight back against oppression.
 In claiming authorship over traditional comic book narratives, Barnett seems quite aware of this; perhaps it’s why his work leaves the narrative open––in doing so, he invites viewers to join in the authorial act and finish writing the story themselves.

-Kumasi J. Barnett was born in Baltimore, MD, received his MFA from The Ohio State University, and now lives and works in Brooklyn, NY.
+Kumasi J. Barnett received his MFA from The Ohio State University, and lives and works in Baltimore, MD.
 Influenced by the aesthetics and narratives of comic books, his work subverts and imbues the often timeless genre with a present day social consciousness.
 Barnett frequently paints directly over old copies of comic books, changing their narratives into critiques of police brutality, racial profiling, and more broadly, systemic racism.
 Barnett’s works have been exhibited widely both in the United States and abroad.
-Recent exhibitions have included a solo booth at the SPRING/BREAK Art Show, New York, NY; City Lore, New York, NY; Con-Artist Collective, New York, NY; The Arsenal Gallery, New York, NY; Sulphur Bath Studio, Brooklyn, NY; and The Brooklyn Public Library, Brooklyn, NY.
-Museum exhibitions include the Zeitz Museum of Contemporary Art Africa in Cape Town, South Africa; The Boca Raton Museum of Art, Boca Raton, FL; and most recently the Verge Center for the Arts, Sacramento, CA. Barnett’s work has been featured in Artforum, Hyperallergic, Huffington Post, and The Guardian, among others.
+Recent exhibitions have included Lowell Ryan Projects, Los Angeles, CA; a solo booth at the SPRING/BREAK Art Show, New York, NY; City Lore, New York, NY; Con-Artist Collective, New York, NY; The Arsenal Gallery, New York, NY; Sulphur Bath Studio, Brooklyn, NY; and The Brooklyn Public Library, Brooklyn, NY.
+Museum exhibitions include the Zeitz Museum of Contemporary Art Africa in Cape Town, South Africa; The Boca Raton Museum of Art, Boca Raton, FL; and most recently the Verge Center for the Arts, Sacramento, CA. Barnett’s work has been featured in Artforum, Vibe, Hyperallergic, AMMO, Huffington Post, and The Guardian, among others.